Block Threads

 People who already tried soft limits.
 If muting notifications, moving the icon, or setting a Screen Time limit did not stick, you probably do not need another reminder.
 You need a block.

-You can use Apple's Screen Time app limits, or use Fella to keep Threads blocked by default with one emergency 5-minute unlock per day.
+You can use Apple's Screen Time app limits, or use Fella to keep Threads blocked by default with one 5-minute emergency unlock per session.

 Yes.
 Fella blocks the Threads app on your iPhone without deleting Threads, Instagram, your account, your posts, or your messages.